Rippon Tor Rifle Range: Design

-The range has a north-south alignment and spans an approximate distance of 600 metres in length and 80 metres in width.
+The range has a north–south alignment and spans an approximate distance of 600 metres in length and 80 metres in width.
 The range's stop butt is built of brick, and is approximately 55 metres long, 15.5 metres wide and 9.2 metres high.
 It is supported by nineteen buttresses on the north side and six buttresses each on the east and west sides.
 The back stop (the receiving end) is infilled with earth, gravel and sand to form a sloping bank southwards.
-On the opposite side of the butt is the markers' gallery, which is a earth-covered structure of concrete and brick.
+On the opposite side of the butt is the markers' gallery, which is an earth-covered structure of concrete and brick.
 It retains the mechanism that once raised and lowered its twelve Hythe pattern target frames.
 Adjoining it on the east side is the former target store and workshop.
 There are six earthwork firing points which are set approximately 91.5 metres apart to the east.

 To the south-west, at the entrance to the range site, is the former concrete troop shelter, toilet block, possible vehicle park and service road.
 A likely pumping station for the range, next to the road between Cold East Cross and Halshanger Cross, was noted in a survey of the site in 2010.
 The remains of a water storage structure, located close to the butts, contains four galvanised storage tanks.
 The fencing along the boundary of the range has been removed, but the posts remain.